 Give it a quick stir to make sure it is well combined, pop on the lid and set the timer.

 Once the potatoes are very tender, pour in the remainder of the milk.

 Then, add in the butter and mash the potatoes until they are smooth and creamy.
 You can add optional toppings to your slow cooker garlic mashed potatoes or serve them plain.

 If you are making your mashed potatoes to serve the same day, you can keep them on the warm setting in your slow cooker for up to two hours, stirring every hour.
-You may need add more milk and or butter to keep the consistency of your potatoes correct.
+You may need to add more milk and/or butter to keep your potatoes’ consistency correct.

 Make Ahead Mashed Potatoes

 You can also transfer them into an airtight container and store in the refrigerator for up to a week and then reheat, transfer to a serving dish and serve.
 Isn’t that perfect for an easy make ahead side dish?
 I sure think so!